IMF warns markets at risk of correction after run-up

 The warning came just a day after the IMF slashed its 2020 global economic forecasts further.

-The IMF also pointed to risks from aggregate corporate debt at historically high levels relative to GDP and increased household debt.
+"We worry about scarring in the economy, meaning the crisis might be longer than expected and deeper than expected," said Adrian.
+"Scarring is due to the high level of unemployment and the potential for insolvency.
+These are difficult to reverse."

-"This means that there are now many economies with high levels of debt that are expected to face an extremely sharp economic slowdown," the IMF said.
+A sharp correction in asset prices could lead to large outflows in investment funds, as seen early in the year, possibly triggering fire sales of assets, Adrian wrote.

-While banks entered the crisis with higher liquidity and capital buffers, insolvencies will test the resilience of the sector, the IMF said.
+The IMF said while banks entered the crisis with higher liquidity and capital buffers, insolvencies will test the resilience of the sector.

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))